 Clean light blinking — error

-This step-by-step repair guide walks you through fixing clean light blinking — error on your KitchenAid KDTE334GPS.
+This step-by-step repair guide will help you fix the clean light blinking — error on your KitchenAid KDTE334GPS.
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.